 Assistantships and other basic support may be supplemented by fellowship and scholarship awards or loans.

 The Civil and Environmental Engineering Department selectively awards several merit-based department fellowships to entering graduate students.
 These fellowships cover tuition only.
-To be considered for assistance as an entering student, it is only necessary to submit the Application for Admission to Graduate Study with supporting documents and check the "Financial Aid" checkbox on the application.
-Note that there is an earlier deadline for fellowship consideration - See the Application Timeline & Deadlines page for more information.
+To be considered for this assistance as an entering student, it is only necessary to submit the Application for Admission to Graduate Study with supporting documents and check the "Financial Aid" checkbox on the application.
 Notification regarding fellowships is sent to recipients in March and April.

 This prestigious, three-year university award is intended for outstanding candidates in graduate study leading to the PhD.
 The fellowship is selectively awarded to entering graduate students who are pursuing (or plan to pursue) a PhD in Civil and Environmental Engineering.
 The award provides a quarterly stipend and tuition for eight to 10 units per quarter for 12 quarters.
 The selection process is demanding, requiring nomination and confirmation by both department and university committees.